Carolyn Caig – Lower Middle School Language Arts Teacher

 Graeme Ellzey – Middle School Art Teacher

-Jeremy Estell – Middle School French Teacher
+Jeremy Estell – Middle School French Teacher and Music Director

 I grew up a country-boy in Sheridan, AR where I spent countless hours running cross-country, playing guitar, and fishing in my pond.
 I graduated from Hendrix College in 2000, and then sailed across the Atlantic in 2002 to find my new home in France.
 After 10 years as an educator and musician, my family and I moved back to Arkansas, and I promptly began working at The Anthony School in 2012 as the French teacher.
 In 2020 I began teaching PK3 through 5th grade music as well.

 I grew up in West Virginia and graduated from Episcopal High School in Alexandria, Virginia.
 I earned a BA in English, with a focus in Creative Writing and a minor in Theater from Vanderbilt University.
 After college, I moved to New York City and earned an Associate Degree from The American Academy of Dramatic Arts.
 After six years of pursuing an acting career, I decided to explore my other passion, teaching.
 I moved to Washington, D.C., married my college sweetheart, and earned a Master’s Degree in Teaching, with a focus in Secondary English from The American University.
 I taught 8th grade English at Paul Public Charter School in Washington, D.C. for three years.
 I then stepped away from teaching for a few years to stay home with my children, during which time my husband and I made the decision to relocate to his hometown of Little Rock.
 We are so happy to have found The Anthony School and to be a part of this wonderful community.

-Adele Jackson – Middle School Math Teacher
+Adele Jackson – Upper Middle School Math Teacher

 Welcome to Middle School math!
 I am thrilled for the opportunity to continue building a math foundation for our students at The Anthony School!
 I have been in the classroom since 2000 and have been teaching at TAS since 2010.
-Although, I have taught all subject matters in elementary school, my passion has always been math!
+Although I have taught all subject matters in elementary school, my passion has always been math!
 I am excited to create a love of learning in my middle school math students.
 I am a mom to Ellen (10th grade at MSM) and William (7th grade) who have attended TAS since PreK.
 Please always feel free to ask questions and reach out to me when needed.
 I love learning, teaching, and The Anthony School!

 Linda Lopez – Middle School Spanish Teacher

-Chris McDaniel – Middle School Science Teacher
+Chris McDaniel – Upper Middle School Science Teacher

 I have been teaching at The Anthony School since 2002.
 I am a Little Rock native and a graduate of Catholic High School for Boys.
-I graduated from the University of Arkansas Little Rock with my Bachelor’s in Biology in 1993, from the University of Arkansas at Fayetteville with my Master’s in Microbiology in 1996, and from the University of Central Arkansas with my Master’s in Physical Therapy in 1999.
+I graduated from the University of Arkansas at Little Rock with my Bachelor’s in Biology in 1993, from the University of Arkansas at Fayetteville with my Master’s in Microbiology in 1996, and from the University of Central Arkansas with my Master’s in Physical Therapy in 1999.
 I have taught for a short time at the college level.

-Matt Spivey – Middle School History Teacher
+Matt Spivey – Upper Middle School History Teacher

-I have been an educator for 18 years, 10 of which have been at the Anthony School.
-My children have attended TAS since they started school in PreK3 and are now in the 4th and 1st grades.
-My wife has also been at the school teaching as an aide and now as the Elementary Spanish teacher.
-Needless to say the Spivey family is fully immersed in the Anthony life and we love it.
+I have been an educator for 21 years, 13 of which have been at the Anthony School.
+My children have attended TAS since they started school in PreK3 and are now in the 7th and 4th grades.
+My wife is also a teacher at TAS teaching Pre-K and Lower Elementary about World Cultures.
+Needless to say the Spivey family is fully immersed in the “Anthony life” and we love it.

 While at TAS I have taught 6th – 8th grade Social Studies.
 I coach soccer in the spring and offer some after school guitar lessons to a few students when the school day ends.
 Over the years in Social Studies we have developed a project based learning approach that allows kids to investigate, research and create projects based on the units we study.
 It is remarkable to see the level of work and amount of creativity the students possess.
 I get to see it play out everyday, which makes this school a place where I love to work!

-Amanda Taylor – Librarian
+Amanda Taylor – Librarian & PE Instructor

 “Think before you speak.
-Read before you think.” ~Fran Lebowitz
+Read before you think.” -Fran Lebowitz